Rule 8.625. Certifying the record in pre-1997 trials

 (b) Sending the transcripts to counsel for review

 (1)When the clerk and the reporter certify that their respective transcripts are correct, the clerk must promptly send a copy of each transcript to each defendant's trial counsel, to the Attorney General, to the district attorney, to the California Appellate Project in San Francisco, and to the Habeas Corpus Resource Center, noting the sending date on the originals.

-(2)The copies of the reporter's transcript sent to the California Appellate Project and the Habeas Corpus Resource Center must be computer-readable copies complying with the format, labeling, content, and numbering requirements of Code of Civil Procedure section 271(b) and any additional requirements prescribed by the Supreme Court, and must be further labeled to show the date they were made.
+(2)The copies of the reporter's transcript sent to the California Appellate Project and the Habeas Corpus Resource Center must be computer-readable copies complying with the requirements of rule 8.144(a)(4) and any additional requirements prescribed by the Supreme Court, and must be further labeled to show the date it was made.

 (3)When the clerk is notified of the appointment or retention of each defendant's appellate counsel, the clerk must promptly send that counsel copies of the clerk's transcript and the reporter's transcript, noting the sending date on the originals.
 The clerk must notify the Supreme Court, the Attorney General, and each defendant's appellate counsel in writing of the date the transcripts were sent to appellate counsel.

 (1)Within 90 days after the clerk delivers the transcripts to each defendant's appellate counsel, any party may serve and file a request for correction or augmentation of the record.
 Any request for extension of time must be served and filed in the Supreme Court no later than five days before the 90-day period expires.

 (2)If no party files a timely request for correction or augmentation, the clerk must certify on the original transcripts that no party objected to the accuracy or completeness of the record within the time allowed by law.